HemanthCU/NLP_SharedTask_Task_4/README.md

 | Hybrid + CE + HD loss | 0.33 | 0.43 | 0.40 | 0.77 |

+<i>Comparison of individual test set F1 scores for each of the labels by the different models we have trained and tested</i>

 ![Comparison of individual test set $F_1$ scores for each of the labels by the different models we have trained and tested](https://github.com/HemanthCU/NLP_SharedTask_Task_4/blob/main/Results/F1-Comparision.png)